netdata/helmchart/charts/netdata/README.md

-Netdata's [service discovery](https://github.com/netdata/agent-service-discovery/), which is installed as part of the Helm chart installation, finds what services are running on a cluster's pods, converts that into configuration files, and exports them so they can be monitored.
+Netdata's [service discovery](https://github.com/netdata/agent-service-discovery/), which is installed as part of the Helm chart installation, finds what services are running on a cluster's pods, converts that into configuration files, and exports them, so they can be monitored.

 #### Applications